uc-cdis/arborist/migrations/README.md

 PGHOST=localhost PGPORT=5432 PGDATABASE=arborist_test PGUSER=postgres ./migrations/latest
 ```

-f you get any errors from postgres about not finding or connecting to the
+If you get any errors from postgres about not finding or connecting to the
 database, then that is probably your problem.

 #### `migrations/latest`